akjake616/jwliu/_pages/about.md

 Currently engaged in a postdoctoral position specializing in optical simulations, with a focus on the pseudospectral time-domain (PSTD) method.
 Dedicated to leveraging cutting-edge technology to drive innovation and exploration in this dynamic field.

-My doctoral thesis focuses on the development of algorithms designed for the rapid calibration of antenna arrays.
-I have a keen interest in electromagetic theory, digital communications and programming.
+My doctoral thesis centers on developing algorithms for the rapid calibration of antenna arrays.
+My primary research interests include antenna measurement theory, phased array calibration, computational electromagnetics, and biomedical optics.

 I am also a dedicated software developer with a primary focus on Julia programming, excelling in creating high-performance solutions for numerical and scientific computing challenges.
 Additionally, I am exploring the JavaScript ecosystem to enhance my web development skills and integrate dynamic functionalities into my projects.
 Visit [my Github page](https://github.com/jake-w-liu)!